This post may contain affiliate links. Please read our disclosure policy.

 Microwave Scrambled Eggs

 Your morning just got easier with these tips on how to make scrambled eggs in the microwave.
 Don’t over cook.
-Scrambled eggs will continue to cook and firm up after removed from microwave.
+Scrambled eggs will continue to cook and firm up after removed from the microwave.

 BEAT eggs, milk, salt, and pepper in a microwave-safe bowl or 12-oz. coffee mug until blended.

 MICROWAVE on HIGH 45 seconds: STIR.
 MICROWAVE until eggs are almost set, 30 to 45 seconds longer.
 SERVE immediately.